EXTRA Vol. 151, No. 1

 Small business lens

-The small business lens does not apply to these Regulations, as there are no significant costs on small business.
+The small business lens does not apply to this proposal, as there are no significant costs to small business.

-During negotiations, officials undertook consultations with producers, industry associations, the provinces and territories, and other interested parties.
-Canadian industry associations and companies supported and helped develop Canada’s position prior to undertaking commitments on CETA export Origin Quotas, recognizing that CETA will provide Canadian companies with important market access at a preferential tariff rate.
+During negotiations, officials undertook consultations with producers, industry associations, the provinces, and other interested parties.
+Canadian industry associations and companies supported and helped develop Canada’s position prior to undertaking commitments on CETA Origin Quotas, recognizing that CETA will provide Canadian companies with important market access at a preferential tariff rate.

 Canada Gazette prepublication